Lenamma/DA-03/README.md

-# Case Study during the WBS-DataAnalytics Bootcamp: Business Analysis on the possible Expansion of Eniac to the Brazilian Market via Magist
+# Case Study: Business Analysis on the possible Expansion of Eniac to the Brazilian Market via Magist